 So only the difference in one of the two directions is actually used!
 However, this expression still defines a distance, called the Chebyshev distance.

-An interesting exercise is to try and figure out how a circle looks using these alternative definitions of distances.
+An interesting exercise is to try to figure out how a circle looks using these alternative definitions of distances.
 Keep in mind that it is not the definition of the circle that changes!
 A circle is still the set of points that are a certain constant distance away from the center.
 The following figure shows unit circles using the Manhattan, Euclidean, and Chebyshev distances.
 A unit circle is a circle with radius one.

 Can you understand why these drawings are correct (i.e., go from huh? to aha!)?
 Can you figure out what the circumference of each of these circles is?
 Hint: it's \(2\pi\) for the middle one. ☺